davidtedfordholt/TransPOL/README.md

 > Challenges
 - ### **Incomplete observations**
-> The data we acquired may not be complete due to detector mailfunction, data transmission error and so on.
-We need to mine the data characteristic and make predictions with insufficient information.
+> The data we acquired may not be complete due to detector malfunction, data transmission error and so on.
+We need to mine the data characteristics and make predictions with insufficient information.
 There are basically two forms of data missing:

   - **Random missing**: Each sensor lost their observations at completely random. (★★★)
   - **Non-random missing**: Each sensor lost their observations during several days. (★★★★)